 Osian Wyn Bowen

-Welsh Tenor, Osian Wyn Bowen originates from the harbour town of Burry Port, South West Wales.
-Having graduated with a BMus (Hons) in Vocal Studies at the Royal Welsh College of Music and Drama (RWCMD), Osian continues to study as a Young Artist at the RWCMD’s David Seligman Opera School, studying under renowned vocal coach John Fisher and tenor Adrian Thompson.
+Welsh Tenor Osian Wyn Bowen originates from the harbour town of Burry Port, South Wales.
+Osian studied at the Royal Welsh College of Music & Drama under the tutelage of renowned vocal coach John Fisher and tenor Adrian Thompson.
+Osian is a 2025/26 English National Opera Harewood Artist.
+In 2022/23, he was a Scottish Opera Emerging Artist during their Diamond Jubilee Season.

 “Amongst the performers, Osian Wyn Bowen (a final year undergraduate at RWCMD) was an effective Albert, coming into his own as a performer at much the same time as his character achieved his freedom.” – Seen and Heard International